 IEM’s sophisticated survey and data mining capabilities allow us to rapidly collect, review, and collate information, then conduct required analysis on a scientific, quantitative basis geared to each client's needs.
 These finely sharpened research methods can be similarly applied to government electronic libraries and databanks.
 After research is complete, IEM’s subject matter experts develop appropriate courses of action and recommendations with supporting rationale.

 Organizations—public and private—struggle with accurately measuring and reporting individual and organizational performance, as well as returns on investment.
-IEM helps clients identify and articulate the relationship between business/program activities, the outputs that are measured, and the impact these outputs have on services and business.
+IEM helps clients identify and articulate the relationship between business/program activities, measured outputs, and the impact these outputs have on services and business.

 Mitigation Action Prioritization

 IEM’s extended mitigation support team is well-versed in current planning guidance and programs at all levels, and is up to date on the latest hazard research findings and emerging technologies.
-Relying on more than two decades of emergency management experience and in-depth knowledge of Federal grant programs, IEM’s efforts help insure that reporting data is accurate, verifiable, and complies with HMGP regulations, in order to achieve maximum reimbursement.
+Relying on more than three decades of emergency management experience and in-depth knowledge of federal grant programs, IEM’s efforts help insure that reporting data is accurate, verifiable, and complies with HMGP regulations in order to achieve maximum reimbursement.